f5devcentral/access-solutions/solution13/guide/guide.rst

 ^^^^^^^^^^^^^^^^^^^^^
 |image006|

+1. When a user accesses a VIP protected by this policy they enter the **OAuth Scope Check AuthZ** Subroutine.
+2. Upon successful completion of the **OAuth Scope Check AuthZ** Subroutine the API endpoint is identified.
+3. If the endpoint exists in the policy, the user is granted access via the Allow Terminal.
+4. If endpoint does not exist, the user proceeds down the fallback branch and denied access via the Reject Terminal.
+5. If the **OAuth Scope Check AuthZ** subroutine is unsuccessful, the user proceeds down the fallback branch and denied access via the Reject Terminal.

 Subroutine - OAuth Scope Check AuthZ
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 |image007|

+6. When a user accesses a VIP protected by this policy they enter the **OAuth Scope Check AuthZ** Subroutine.
+7. If http basic is used for authentication , the user proceeds down the fallback branch and denied access via the Reject Terminal.
+8. If a bearer token is used for authentication, the JWT scopes are validated.
+9. If the JWT token is valid , the user is sent to the Out Terminal.
+10. If the JWT token is invalid, the user is sent to the Reject Terminal.
+11. If no authentication method is specified, the user is sent to the Reject Terminal.

 Policy Agent Configuration
 ----------------------------

 API Authentication
+^^^^^^^^^^^^^^^^^^^
+This agent supports two authentication methods by default.

 |image008|

 OAuth Scope
+^^^^^^^^^^^^^

 |image009|

 Classify API Request (RCA)
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+This agent specifies path IDs used for each branch rule.
+The Path IDs were defined in the Path section of the API protection profile.

 |image010|